Wisconsin School Counselors

 • Wisconsin school counselors are leaders in student advocacy and educational improvement.

 These pioneers forge paths for students across the state of Wisconsin and work tirelessly to develop comprehensive programs.
-As leaders, advocates, and collaborators, school counselors are seeing improved graduation rates, increased student achievement, and enthusiastic participation on the path to higher education.
+As leaders, advocates, and collaborators, school counselors work to improve graduation rates, increase student achievement, and open doors to higher education.
 Truly, they are professionals to be commended for their hard work and dedication to America’s youth.

-Whether you are from Milwaukee, Madison, Green Bay, Kenosha, Racine, or anywhere else across the state, you will find school counseling a highly rewarding and respected career.
+Whether you are from Milwaukee, Madison, Green Bay, Kenosha, Racine, or anywhere else across the state, you will find school counseling to be a highly rewarding and respected career.

 FIND SCHOOLS